gfabbris/multiplety/README.rst

 multiplety
 =========================

-Multiplet calculation of XAS and RIXS spectra
+Multiplet calculation of XAS and RIXS spectra using the Cowan's and Racer codes.
+These codes are not distributed here but are essential, please contact me for more information.

 Installation Instructions
 =========================